diegoobh/diegoobh/README.md

 ### Hi there, I'm Diego 👋

-I am Diego, a 22 year old Computer Science student at USAL.
+I'm a 22-year-old Computer Science student at USAL.
 My interests are around AI, data engineering and software development.

 ### About me ⚡
-📚 Studying Computer Science at the University of Salamanca.
+📚 Final year Computer Science student at University of Salamanca.

 🤖 AI Engineering Intership at Global Exchange

 🤖 Data Engineering Intership at AIR Institute

 ### My tech stack(s)🛠